-What questions might students ask to define a focused problem from the broader real-world context?
-What sort of costs might be associated with a zoo exhibit?
-For example: cost of the animals, food, cleanup, maintenance, animal care (physical and mental), land, building the habitat, hiring staff, etc. How are these costs paid?
+What questions might students ask to define a focused problem from the broader real-world What sort of costs might be associated with a zoo exhibit?
+For example: cost of the animals, food, cleanup, maintenance, animal care (physical and mental), land, building the habitat, hiring staff, etc. context?
+How are these costs paid?
 Are they one-time payments, or do they have to be paid regularly?
 What information might The students may estimate the cost of different exhibits, and survey the students need, and who will class to determine their popularity.
 This should take very little time: provide/find that information? surveys may be passed around while students are working.
-Alternately, this information can be gathered at an actual zoo-before the trip, students should plan how to collect data.
-What wasabulary should Revenue, profit, (initial/daily) cost What vocabulary should nevenue, pront, (initial/ually) cost students learn before they begin the task?
-What assumptions or Students may focus only on the costs they think are biggest-for generalizations might students example, they might assume that feeding the animals is much more make using the information they expensive than maintenance.
-They might also assume that costs and have? revenues stay constant over time.
-To make the modeling simpler, students may assume a simple relation between the popularity of an exhibit and the space which should be devoted to it.
+Alternately, provide/illia triat illiorniation: this information can be gathered at an actual zoo-before the trip, students should plan how to collect data.
+What vocabulary should Revenue, profit, (initial/daily) cost students learn before they begin hevenue, pront, (initial/uany) cost the task?
+What assumptions or Students may focus only on the costs they think are biggest-for generalizations might students example, they might assume that feeding the animals is much more make using the information they have? expensive than maintenance.
+They might also assume that costs and naver revenues stay constant over time.
+To make the modeling simpler, students may assume a simple relation between the popularity of an VA/leat month are attack to all a reight exhibit and the space which should be devoted to it.
 What mathematical tools might When planning the exhibits, it is easy to measure their area by counting your students gravitate towards? unit squares.
-Higher grades might be required to use larger grids, or non-rectangular exhibits, to make use of geometry.
+Higher grades might be required to use larger grids, or \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ non-rectangular exhibits, to make use of geometry.
 Which parts of the modeling Each group should estimate the cost of their exhibits, and survey the process should happen in small rest of the class to estimate popularity of each exhibit.
 The whole class groups and which with the whole should conduct the initial brainstorming, imagining possible costs and class? revenues.
 How will students record their Each group presents the design and layout of their zoo, either with a ideas?
 In what format will they poster or a slide.
 They explain how they found the cost of their exhibits, present? and why their zoo is efficient.
 They should also present on any other topic of focus (e.g. how many people have to visit each day?
 Are the more expensive exhibits the most popular?)